 Don’t overlook the opportunity to shine a spotlight on some of your best work.
 In the “Featured” section, you can include notable accomplishments, publications, videos, languages, special projects, courses, awards, or accolades that will show prospective employers what you can do rather than just tell them.
 In the work history section, you can also add examples of work completed at each position.

-Another way to stand out is to receive recommendations from others who validate your special skills and expertise, and perhaps more importantly, how well you work with others.
-Like on social media, reach out to your colleagues, teachers, clients, and managers in your network to see if they will post a recommendation for you.
+Another way to stand out is to receive recommendations from others who validate your special skills and expertise, and perhaps more importantly, how well you work with others. reach out to your colleagues, teachers, clients, and managers in your network to see if they will post a recommendation for you.
 You may be more likely to get a positive response if you take the initiative and post a recommendation for them first.
 A word of advice, however.
 Make sure your recommendations are genuine and ask theirs to be, as well.

 Whether or not you’re currently looking for a job, it will serve you well to keep your profile up to date, so you are in a good position when that perfect career advancement opportunity comes along.
 But there’s more to LinkedIn than your profile - much more.
 First is the networking factor.
 You’ll want to add people you know from your industry, that you meet at networking events, or even cold contacts if their background or interests are relevant.
 You never know when you might want to connect with them again about a potential opportunity.
 You can also use LinkedIn to post articles, comment on and share others’ posts, stay abreast of trends in your industry, and simply interact with your peers.
 Making LinkedIn part of your weekly reading and engagement along with updating your profile information every six months will help you get the most out of your LinkedIn experience.